-Darren is responsible for LUPC’s work with children, young people and schools.
+Darren is responsible for LUPC’s intergenerational ministry and work with children, young people and schools.
 An escapee mathematician, he worked in student recruitment for the University of Edinburgh before joining the Church of Scotland as a youth worker establishing a series of youth cafes across Scotland.
 He joined LUPC in 2009 and works to involve children and young people in the life and worship of the church by building an intergenerational community.
-Darren recently completed a thesis on lessons from Bonhoeffer for intergenerational ministry, and writes resources and articles on faith formation, intergenerational ministry and children’s spirituality for a variety of publications, including Roots, Learn, Life & Work and Different Voices.
-He enjoys spending time in South Africa where he can indulge his interests in wildlife and liberation history.
-He is married with one child and has two cats.
+Darren recently completed a thesis on lessons from Bonhoeffer for intergenerational ministry, and writes resources and articles on faith formation, intergenerational ministry and children’s spirituality for a variety of publications, including Roots, Learn and Life & Work.
+He enjoys spending time in South Africa where he can indulge his interests in wildlife and liberation history alongside his wife and son.

-Ken has over 20 years of experience helping churches engage with their local communities in both town and country settings.
-He is responsible within LUPC both for community development and exploring new ways of doing and being church.
+Ken has over 25 years of experience helping churches engage with their local communities in both town and country settings.
+He is responsible within LUPC developing community links and exploring new ways of helping people engage with faith.
 He is married to Norma and has 3 grown up children.
 He is passionate about communicating the possibility of positive life change to individuals and communities and then partnering with others to help bring is about.
 He is chair of trustees for The Bridge Community Project which seeks to provide practical and relational support to families and individuals in West Lothian.
-He is passionate about partnering with others to achieve goals, is enjoying exploring the idea of new monastic communities and when he has time he enjoys his politics and uncovering family history secrets.
+He is also an accredited listener with Listen Well Scotland When time allows, he “enjoys” his politics and discovering new family history secrets.
 However, nothing beats a fun filled family day out with his growing band of grandchildren.

 Follow The Bridge blog at bridgecommunityproject.org.uk/blog.